 The next main group to branch is the first secondarily herbivorous group we’ll look at, the ornithomimosaurs (“bird mimic reptile”).
 They are notable for their resemblance to modern ostriches, and they probably filled the same niche.
 Many ornithomimosaurs even had toothless beaks.
 Famous members include Gallimimus, Struthiomimus, and Ornithomimus.

 Struthiomimus, meaning “ostrich mimic”.

-Another group of secondarily herbivorous or omnivorous theropods, the oviraptorosaurs (“egg thief lizard”) were quite birdlike, possibly filling the niche of a cassowary.
+Another group of secondarily herbivorous or omnivorous theropods, the oviraptorosaurs (“egg thief reptile”) were quite birdlike, possibly filling the niche of a cassowary.
 Famous examples include Oviraptor, Anzu, and Gigantoraptor.

 Oviraptor was originally named due to the first specimen being found next to a nest full of eggs, which it was thought to be caught in the act of stealing.
 However, it was later discovered that they were its own eggs, indicating that these dinosaurs and probably many others exhibited brooding behavior like modern birds.

 Scansoriopterygians (meaning “climbing wing”) were an unusual group of tiny paravians that unlocked powered flight through a totally different strategy than birds.
 Instead of using feathers as the flight surfaces, they had membranous wings like pterosaurs and bats, though the details of how the wings were supported differ between all three of those groups.
 The group has only been known since 2002, and the fact that they had membranous wings has only been known since 2015!